aalnawfal1992/Clinical_Validation_Of_WES/README.md

 positives, false negatives, and true positives.

 ##Analytical sensitivity or Limit of detection:
-False positive variants may arise through sequencing and bioinformatics selection/filtering artefacts.
+False positive variants may arise through sequencing and bioinformatics selection/filtering artifacts.
 The number of True Negative can’t exactly calculate but can be estimated to great accuracy.
 The estimation above 0.1% at most as per
 Heng Li. (https://groups.google.com/a/realtimegenomics.com/g/rtg-users/c/3JU3j2wDHcI/m/r_jGaW3ZAAAJ).